kescobo/blog.bonham.ch/webeasties/2012/lecture-1-why-is-science-awesome-emerson-sc214.md

 _This post initially appeared on [Science Blogs](http://scienceblogs.com/webeasties)_

-[This fall, I'm [teaching a course](http://scienceblogs.com/webeasties/2012/08/28/[plague](/tag/plague)s-and-pandemics-emerson-sc-214/) at [Emerson](/tag/emerson) College called "Plagues and Pandemics."
+[This fall, I'm [teaching a course](http://scienceblogs.com/webeasties/2012/08/28/plagues-and-pandemics-emerson-sc-214/) at Emerson College called "Plagues and Pandemics."
 I'll be periodically posting the contents of my lectures and my experiences as a first time college instructor]

 Lecture 1